Babson Hosts MFCA Opening Reception

 Babson continues to partner with the MFCA and organizations like the PhD Project, a nonprofit that helps Black/African Americans, Hispanic/LatinX, and Native Americans attain their business PhD and become the business professors who will mentor the next generation of leaders, and build a diverse faculty talent pipeline.

-“These organizations build and strengthen community, help forge relationships for cultural support, and promote collaborative research, publications, and coaching,” said Sadie Burton-Goss, Babson’s chief diversity and inclusion officer.
+“These organizations build and strengthen community, help forge relationships for cultural support, and promote collaborative research, publications, and coaching,” said Sadie Burton-Goss, Babson’s Chief Inclusive Excellence Officer.
 “Many of Babson’s faculty members are PhD Project scholars and associated with the MFCA.
 Our College has benefited tremendously from this partnership.”

 Posted in Community